Inochi

-(命, Inochi) is a 2002 Japanese movie directed by Shinohara Tetsuo starring Esumi Makiko and Etsushi Toyokawa.
+(命, Inochi) is a 2002 Japanese film directed by Shinohara Tetsuo starring Esumi Makiko and Etsushi Toyokawa.
 It is based on a memoir of the same title by the Korean-Japanese author Yu Miri.

-Plot summary
+Plot

 Yu Miri (Esumi) is a writer who's just become pregnant by her married lover.
 When she decides to keep the baby without his help, her ex-boyfriend Yutaka (Toyokawa), now struggling with terminal cancer, decides to help raise him, pledging to "live long enough to hear him say my name."